Topological phases and entanglement in real space for 1D SSH topological insulator: effects of first and second neighbor-hoppings: Introduction

 \section{Introduction}

 Topological systems promise to be materials with various implementations \cite{Hasan2010, Xiao2011}; in condensed matter physics.
-These materials gained interest in recent years due to their peculiar properties like efficient transport in electronic hetero-structures \cite{HANG2021}, high thermal conductivity \cite{Platero2018}, favorable mechanical properties under strains \cite{Kane2014}, minimization of thermal noise \cite{WEBER2016}, and decoherence effects in open systems \cite{SHAOLIN2020}. \\ The property of topological robustness protects these materials from quantum fluctuations or defects in the system \cite{Guinea2009} and presents protected states, also known as zero-mode energy states \cite{Xiao2011}.\\ There are already some works that mention peculiarities of these types of materials \cite{LONG2020,Xiao2011, WEBER2016, HANG2021, SHAOLIN2020}, and in general, due to the robustness of these materials, there are more quantum correlations which allow a greater degree of efficiency in electronic transport \cite{YIXIN2010,Hauke2014}.
+These materials gained interest in recent years due to their peculiar properties like efficient transport in electronic hetero-structures \cite{HANG2021}, high thermal conductivity \cite{Platero2018}, favorable mechanical properties under strains \cite{Kane2014, Naumis2014}, minimization of thermal noise \cite{WEBER2016}, and decoherence effects in open systems \cite{SHAOLIN2020}. \\ The property of topological robustness protects these materials from quantum fluctuations or defects in the system \cite{Guinea2009} and presents protected states, also known as zero-mode energy states \cite{Xiao2011}.\\ There are already some works that mention peculiarities of these types of materials \cite{LONG2020,Taboada2015, Xiao2011, SHAOLIN2020, JAY2010, Navarro2021}, and in general, due to the robustness of these materials, there are more quantum correlations which allow a greater degree of efficiency in electronic transport \cite{YIXIN2010,Hauke2014} related with the appearance of flat bands.
 Therefore, topological materials are expected to be suitable for quantum information processing \cite{NIU2010,JAY2010,Jun2014,YU2006}.\\ One of the topics in quantum information theory is the study of entanglement and quantum correlations involved in condensed matter systems \cite{Ping2019, Jaeyoon2017,2021TakamiT}.
 The origin of the relationship between quantum correlation metrics and geometric phases comes from the Fubini-Study geometrical quantum tensor of the complex projective space in the projective geometry of Hilbert space \cite{Brody2001}.
-The connection between topological materials in condensed matter physics and manipulating qubits with entanglement properties in quantum information theory \cite{Horodecki2009} opens a new research area to create new technology, like, topological quantum computing, cryptography, and quantum security \cite{VALERIO2009, JIAN2012, NICOLAS2012}.
+The connection between topological materials in condensed matter physics and manipulating qubits with entanglement properties in quantum information theory \cite{Horodecki2009} opens a new research area to create new technology, like, topological quantum computing, cryptography, and quantum security \cite{VALERIO2009, JIAN2012, NICOLAS2012}.\\ There are several experimental setups \cite{Ozawa2020,YANG2019,2021Oliveira,2020YANGG,2018Yuting}, that studied some properties as anomalous transport, decoherence times, and thermal capacity.
+More recently is broadly studied photonics systems and the detection of topological states in light-matter devices like the SSH model \cite{Schrieffer1980} crystal photonic systems promise to have robust transport due to the presence of these protected gapless states \cite{Ozawa2020}. \\ In the SSH model, modulation of the hoppings generates a phase transition between a metal-insulator behavior due to the Piers instability of the deformation of hoppings.
+In this work, we presented a characterization of the TPT via the Schmidt number metric \cite{Knight2006, Sperling2011} as a measure of entanglement in the simple \cite{Obana2019,Kuno2019} and extended \cite{CHAO2010} SSH models.
+Also, the relation entanglement-localization and topology are discussed.